| A

 flurried piano notes and trumpet intonation, enveloping out

+evocatively with bass guitar and percussion.
 'Pagodas' was a slow, meditative pentatonic number while

 'Night Sketch' had deep, dark rhythms with tonal variations,